Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 <div align="justify">

 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components.
 Bootstrap is the most popular CSS framework for developers to date.
-Bootstrap was chosen because of it's attractive design capabilities, its ease of use, its responsivness, and its ability to work with all modern browsers.
+Bootstrap was chosen because of its attractive design capabilities, ease of use, responsiveness, and its ability to work with all modern browsers.

 </div>